 - If your eye doctor detects some defect in your central vision, such as distortion or blurriness, he or she may order special imaging tests to examine the retinal blood vessels surrounding the macula.

-- Dark, blurry areas or whiteout that appears in the center of your vision.
+- Dark, blurry areas or whiteout appears in the centre of your vision.

 - Words in a book or newspaper may become blurred.